kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 expensive than storing it on L1.
 Depending on the data stored, it can be interesting if the cost associated to storing the data on L1 is higher than the intrinsic value of the data itself.
-For examples, an Volition-ERC20 token standard would have two different balances stored, one on L1DA for maxmial security (e.g. you would keep most of your assets in this balance), and one on L2DA for lower security, which would be used to reduce the fees associated to small transactions.
+For examples, an Volition-ERC20 token standard would have two different balances stored, one on L1DA for maximal security (e.g. you would keep most of your assets in this balance), and one on L2DA for lower security, which would be used to reduce the fees associated to small transactions.